ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

 aspects of a target, which might help in identifying the root cause of a drift, as well as defining the corrective actions to be taken.

 The following table display the monitoring metrics supported, along with their monitoring target and the conditions under which they are actually monitored.
-Notice that also this table is subject to changes, as new metrics are added.
+Notice that also this table is subject to changes, as new metrics will be added.

 | **Monitoring Metric** | Description                                              |              **Monitoring Target**               |             **Conditions**             |
 |:---------------------:|----------------------------------------------------------|:------------------------------------------------:|:--------------------------------------:|